Belden (NYSE:BDC) Releases Q2 Earnings Guidance

 Belden (NYSE:BDC – Get Free Report) updated its second quarter earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $1.30-1.40 for the period, compared to the consensus estimate of $1.35.
+The company provided earnings per share guidance of $1.30-1.40 for the period, compared to the consensus earnings per share estimate of $1.35.

-Several research firms have recently issued reports on BDC.
-StockNews.com upgraded shares of Belden from a hold rating to a buy rating in a report on Thursday.
-Truist Financial upped their price objective on shares of Belden from $98.00 to $101.00 and gave the company a buy rating in a report on Friday.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $103.00.
+Several research analysts recently weighed in on the stock.
+StockNews.com raised shares of Belden from a hold rating to a buy rating in a report on Thursday.
+Truist Financial lifted their price target on shares of Belden from $98.00 to $101.00 and gave the company a buy rating in a report on Friday.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat, Belden currently has an average rating of Moderate Buy and a consensus target price of $103.00.

-Belden (NYSE:BDC – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
-The industrial products company reported $1.24 earnings per share for the quarter, topping the consensus estimate of $1.05 by $0.19.
-Belden had a net margin of 9.01% and a return on equity of 23.11%.
-The company had revenue of $536.00 million for the quarter, compared to the consensus estimate of $514.27 million.
-During the same quarter in the prior year, the company earned $1.68 EPS.
-Belden’s quarterly revenue was down 16.5% on a year-over-year basis.
-On average, sell-side analysts forecast that Belden will post 5.77 EPS for the current year.
+Belden (NYSE:BDC – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
+The industrial products company reported $1.24 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.05 by $0.19.
+Belden had a return on equity of 23.11% and a net margin of 9.01%.
+The company had revenue of $536.00 million for the quarter, compared to analysts’ expectations of $514.27 million.
+During the same quarter in the prior year, the firm earned $1.68 earnings per share.
+Belden’s revenue was down 16.5% compared to the same quarter last year.
+As a group, analysts expect that Belden will post 5.77 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, April 9th.
-Investors of record on Thursday, March 14th were issued a $0.05 dividend.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, April 9th.
+Investors of record on Thursday, March 14th were given a dividend of $0.05 per share.
 The ex-dividend date was Wednesday, March 13th.
-This represents a $0.20 annualized dividend and a yield of 0.23%.
-Belden’s dividend payout ratio (DPR) is presently 3.91%.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.23%.
+Belden’s payout ratio is 3.91%.

-In related news, EVP Brian Lieser sold 2,056 shares of the stock in a transaction that occurred on Friday, February 23rd.
-The shares were sold at an average price of $82.30, for a total value of $169,208.80.
-Following the transaction, the executive vice president now owns 21,772 shares in the company, valued at approximately $1,791,835.60.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-1.59% of the stock is owned by corporate insiders.
+In other Belden news, EVP Brian Lieser sold 2,056 shares of Belden stock in a transaction dated Friday, February 23rd.
+The stock was sold at an average price of $82.30, for a total transaction of $169,208.80.
+Following the completion of the sale, the executive vice president now owns 21,772 shares of the company’s stock, valued at approximately $1,791,835.60.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+1.59% of the stock is currently owned by insiders.

 Belden Inc designs, manufactures, and markets a portfolio of signal transmission solutions for mission critical applications in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 It operates in two segments, Enterprise Solutions and Industrial Automation Solutions.
 The Enterprise Solutions segment offers copper cable and connectivity solutions, fiber cable and connectivity solutions, interconnect panels, racks and enclosures, and signal extension and matrix switching systems for use in applications, such as local area networks, data centers, access control, 5G, fiber to the home, and building automation.